EchoItLiu/dogen_dogen64/README.md

 ## The model part has not yet been fully debugged.

-## Update every other week and complete the adjusting of 1-2 results.
+## Update every HALF week and complete the adjusting of 1-2 results.

 ## ...